kombucha-js/react-rerenderers/README.md

-Note that with the traditional `useState()` hook, you have to [Lifting Up][lifting-state-up] the `useState()` hook and then you have to [Drilling Properties][prop-drilling] six feet deep as the following.
+Note that with the traditional `useState()` hook, you have to [Lifting Up][lifting-state-up] the `useState()` hook and then you have to [Drilling Properties][prop-drilling] six feet deep down as the following.

 ```javascript
 import React from "react";